Taken metaphorically, my life is like that.

 It is a big waste of time to read, over and over again, the same book.
 Every chapter of our life is uniquely distinct in itself, and we ought to move on to the next chapter, the next book and the next; until we can read no more.

 Every event, association, relationship cannot be permanent until eternity.
-Nothing is fixed for life
+Nothing is fixed for life.

 And if life is temporary, everything else is.
 You can easily imagine how mundane, insipid and flavourless life is if one does the same routine day after day, year after year until he drops dead – stricken by disease or sheer exhaustion.
 My life is not worth this end.
 I will continue to keep my mental, physical and emotional state in top condition, and I am absolutely glad that I am in a much better state of mind and body when I was ten years ago.

 Fifteen years ago, advice about what and how to do always come free, unsolicited, but they are mostly bad advice sub-consciously designed to confuse you more.
 The more friends you have, the more advice you get, and the more confused you become.
-By a recent research I did, I discovered that there are those who, with a plan, look forward to retirement; and those who, even with a plan, do not.
+By a recent research I did, I discovered that there are those who, with a plan, look forward to retirement;

 To this category of people, retirement makes no difference; and retiring at 40 or 50 or 55 without a plan, with nothing to do, and having not much money in the pocket is no big deal.
 So they just continue with dishonest work, get their pay, short-changing their employers; but then rant, whine and whimper when they are shown the door.